ooligo

 Stack

-A Claude Skill that takes a candidate’s full interview history plus the role’s compensation parameters and produces an offer-prep brief — recommended offer composition, anticipated negotiation points, candidate-specific closing strategy, and competing-offer-handling considerations.
-Replaces the typical “we’ll figure out the offer when we get there” approach with a 15-minute structured prep that materially improves offer acceptance rate.
+A Claude Skill that takes a candidate’s full interview record plus the role’s internal compensation band and produces an offer-prep brief — recommended offer composition, anticipated negotiation, candidate-specific closing strategy, and an explicit escalation flag when the recommendation needs comp-committee review.
+Replaces the typical “we’ll figure out the offer when we get there” approach with a 15-minute structured prep that materially improves offer acceptance rate on senior hires without training the team to chase unverified competing-offer claims.

 Setup